-Eostre: Goddess of Spring, Ostara and the Germanic People
+Ostara Goddess of Spring and the Germanic People (Eostre)

 Hear her song carried gently on the Spring breeze.
 It’s quiet right now, but the sound will grow louder as Ostara (the Spring Equinox) rounds the corner.
-Eostre Goddess of Spring is ripening and preparing to emerge as the maiden of the Spring Equinox.
+Eostre also known as Ostara Goddess of Spring is ripening and preparing to emerge as the maiden of the Spring Equinox.
 Full of youth and innocence, and yet ready to become much more.

 Bede’s Passage on Eostre: